lucia2007/towers-of-hanoi/README.md

 - The framework for the Readme file was originally inspired by [Wawas Wood](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md), [Scoops](https://github.com/amylour/scoops_pp1/blob/main/README.md#testing) and [CI_Project-Protfolio-3](https://github.com/MikeR94/CI-Project-Portfolio-3#python-logic)

 ## Media
-- I used <a href="https://www.geeksforgeeks.org/c-program-for-tower-of-hanoi/" target="_blank" rel="noopener">Towers of Hanoi illustrative picture</a> in my dependency diagram to keep in mind what I was trying to simulate.
+- I was inspired by <a href="https://www.geeksforgeeks.org/c-program-for-tower-of-hanoi/" target="_blank" rel="noopener">Towers of Hanoi illustrative picture</a>.
 - When looking for inspiration as how to approach the visualization of the game in CLI, I came accross this version: <a href="https://unix.stackexchange.com/questions/382585/animation-inside-terminal-with-escape-codes" target="_blank" rel="noopener">Towers of Hanoi in CLI</a>.

 ## Acknowledgements